Location: Rachel, NV

 Signature: Still Baffled Kara

 We haven’t a clue what this thing is, but we have some thoughts.
 We do not believe it is a Chrysalis, but it might be some type of nest.
 The grooved interior appears to us to have been the means by which this thing was attached to some other object, like perhaps a metal cable of some type like the cables that are part of some fences.
 This does not look like any insect nest that we recognize.
 Certain wasps create nests made of chewed wood that has a paperlike quality, but this doesn’t resemble any that we can think of.
-Some insects like Preying Mantids attach an oothica or egg case to twigs and possibly a fence cable, but again, this does not resemble a Mantis oothica.
+Some insects like Preying Mantids attach an ootheca or egg case to twigs and possibly a fence cable, but again, this does not resemble a Mantis ootheca.
 If it is an insect nest, out best guess would be some solitary bee or wasp.
 Perhaps our readers will be able to offer some suggestions.
 Please let us know if the University of Nevada provides a response.